aws/aws-advanced-go-wrapper/docs/user-guide/using-plugins/UsingTheCustomEndpointPlugin.md

 ## Dependencies
 When the `customEndpoint` module is added as a dependency, the required AWS SDK modules will also be added as indirect dependencies.

-## How to use the Custom Endpoint Plugin with the AWS JDBC Driver
+## How to use the Custom Endpoint Plugin with the AWS Advanced Go Wrapper

 ### Enabling the Custom Endpoint Plugin